RealyStupid/RealyStupid/README.md

 - Unity gameplay programmer
 - Focused on modular, scalable architecture
 - Actively learning cybersecurity
-- Working on a RootThisBox discord bot along with a few other people
+- Working on a RootThisBox discord bot along contributing to the main site

 ---